vitorallo/huntsAPI/README.md

 A great attempt was made by Wortell 2 years ago with a PowerShell script AZSentinel that was helping to push KQL queries to Sentinel. https://github.com/wortell/AZSentinel
+(you can call this a refreshed version of the work done by Wortell)

-However, at the time and still not mature Sentinel APIs, the possibilities are limited, just to push queries to the StoredQuery repository in the MicrosoftSecurityInsights API.
+However, at the time, with still not mature Sentinel APIs, the possibilities were limited - just to push queries to the StoredQuery repository in the MicrosoftSecurityInsights API.

 Sentinel is now offering in "preview" the possibility to group hunts and run a collection of queries in a single hunt.
 In order to deal with these new features, you need a mix of the MicrosoftSecurityInsights API and the Sentinel APIs (which are still in preview and ligthly documented). https://learn.microsoft.com/en-us/rest/api/securityinsights/api-versions?view=rest-securityinsights-2025-03-01